ruricolist/vernacular/README.md

 The package must export a binding for both `read-module`, a function, and `module-progn`, a macro.

+### Meta-languages

 ### Static exports

 If the syntax of your language makes it possible to determine exports statically, you should also define and export `static-exports`.
 If your language defines `static-exports`, then Vernacular can statically check the validity of import forms.

 (This also has implications for phasing.
-If your language *doesn’t* provide a `static-exports` binding, then the only way Vernacular can expand a request to import *all* bindings from a module is by loading that module *at compile time* to get a list of its exports.)
+If your language *doesn’t* provide a `static-exports` binding, then the only way Vernacular can expand a request to import everything from a module is by loading that module *at compile time* to get a list of its exports.)

 ## Simple modules